Skip to main content

 To export the current state of the folder into the remote repository:

-1. Go to Version control.
+1. Go to Git versioning.

-2. Under Version history, click Current (pre-selected).
+2. Under Version, click Current state (pre-selected).

-3. Click Save as a new version.
+3. Click Save new version.

 4. Enter the version name in the Version name field.